• Skip to main content

 What is the recommendation of NASM, the National Academy of Sports Medicine?

-NASM advises getting a minimum of 30 minutes a day, 5 days a week.
+NASM recommends getting at least 30 minutes a day, 5 days a week.

 For a minimum total of 150 minutes a week of physical activity.